pgragg/udp_file_transfer/Readme.md

 Job size seems capped at around 1500-2000 bytes.

+BUGS:
+- Copying over a PDF seems to end at 96% completion instead of full completion, which is strange because copying over a small bit of text seems fine.

 TODO:
+- Performance is molasses.
 - Spawn multiple writer sockets from a third process, then take their ports and pass them in as targets for the read process.
 - Writer servers should timeout only n seconds after the last received message